wichaisw/ref_design-patterns/README.md

 ###### <a name="#factory-vs-prototype"></a><em>Factory vs Prototype</em>
 >Factory pattern is used to introduce loose coupling between objects as the factory will take care of all the instantiation logic hiding it from the clients.
->- return a new instance of the type we are interested
+>- Return a new instance of the type we are interested
->- factory Method creation is carried away through inheritance
+>- Factory Method creation is carried away through inheritance
->- factory patterns create objects based on a well-defined class hierarchy.
+>- Factory patterns create objects based on a well-defined class hierarchy.
 The caller can pass in arguments, and the factories use them to determine which objects to create.
 >- Factory method is used to delegate the responsibility of choosing which implementation or subclass you want to use like Car interface can be implemented by SportsCar and EconomicalCar and based upon budget factory will return appropriate object.
 >
 >Prototype pattern on the other hand, is used when the cost of creating an object is expensive, and it's ok to copy an existing instance than creating a new instance.
->- return an instance of itself with clone method
+>- Return an instance of itself with clone method
->- prototype creation through delegation i.e Polymorphism
+>- Prototype creation through delegation i.e Polymorphism
->- prototype pattern create objects based on a well-defined class hierarchy.
-The caller can pass in arguments, and the factories use them to determine which objects to create.
+>- Prototype pattern adds an extra layer of abstraction on top of the object creation process, objects are created (or cloned) based on runtime objects not just based on a class hierarchy.
 >- Prototype is used in scenarios where construction of the object is a costly affair.
 It could be in terms of memory or computation for example, you have complex objects like Trade so, you can create a basic default object and on runtime can just clone it and do some changes as per requirement.
 >
 >An Abstract Factory can use prototypes under the hood to increase its flexibility in providing instances of different classes.

-##### <a name="#structural-patterns"><a>Structural Patterns
+## <a name="#structural-patterns"><a>Structural Patterns
 ### <a name="#facade"></a>Facade
 ##### Keys
 - A facade simply acts as a point of entry into your subsystem and does not add more functionality to the subsystem.